-While many mothers may prefer not to use medication in the perinatal period, there is now sufficient research support to suggest that, especially in the case of severe depression, it is more beneficial for both the mother and the child for the depression to be treated.
-Many women need to take medication to achieve and maintain a euthymic mood during pregnancy and breastfeeding.
-Medication should not be discontinued without extensive discussion with prescribing physicians and/or other consultants.
+While many mothers may prefer not to use medication during the perinatal period, there is now sufficient research support to suggest that, especially in the case of severe depression, it is more beneficial for both the mother and the child for the depression to be treated.
+Many women may need to take medication to achieve and maintain a euthymic mood during pregnancy and breastfeeding.
+Until Zurzuvae is officially launched, clinical decisions about utilization of current antidepressants will continue.